 When we invest via funds, one of our considerations is how the Manager integrates environmental, social and governance (ESG) factors into their investment process, alongside traditional financial metrics.
 For us, taking environmental, social and governance issues into account is about ensuring all potential risks to an investment are considered.
 At worst, not considering ESG factors might lead to reputational and financial damage for companies that are not managing these issues effectively.
 As such, we will engage with our Managers on their approach to ESG integration and stewardship both as part of our due diligence process as well as on an ongoing basis.
-We believe that challenging our Managers on their approach to ESG integration and stewardship and encouraging them to adopt robust practices is an important part of our stewardship role as fund-based investors.
+We believe that challenging our Managers on their approach to ESG integration and stewardship role as fund-based investors.